a2roger/backup/w4_data/readme.md

 Sketch: **`csv`**

-This is a minimal sketch showing how to load a csv into a `Table`, display some meta information, and iterate through the data.
+This is a minimal sketch showing how to load a csv into a p5.js `Table`, display some meta information, and iterate through the data.
 The output is printed to the Processing console (there is no graphical output).

 p5.js has built-in functions and classes enabling loading of csv ("comma-separated values") files.
 These are plain text files in which each line of text represents a row of a table, and columns of the table are delimited using commas (",") in each line of text in the file.
 The csv file included with this sketch is a table of Canadian postal codes and their corresponding place names, provinces, and coordinates.

 To load a csv file, we use the `loadTable()` function.
 Just like  `loadStrings()`, this can take in either a local filename or a URL pointing to a remote file. `loadTable()` returns a `p5.Table` object, a class built into p5.

-The `Table` class ([reference](https://p5js.org/reference/#/p5.Table)) has various methods to read and manipulate the table.
+The [`Table` class](https://p5js.org/reference/#/p5.Table) has various methods to read and manipulate the table.
 For example, `.getRowCount()` and `.getColumnCount()` can be used to figure out the size of the table.
 Table columns can be indexed either using their number (int) or their title (string).
 To get all the column titles, use the `.columns` property.

 In this sketch, we iterate through the rows of the table.
 In each iteration, we obtain the row using `table.getRow(i)` where `i` is the row number.
 Each table row is represented using the `TableRow` class.
 We use the `TableRow.getString()` method to get the place name as a string for each row. `TableRow` has `.getNum()` to extract a numerical types from table cells.